niplav/site/considerations_on_cryonics.md

 -----------------

-I now believe this cost-benefit analysis to be incomplete, mainly because it doesn't treat the risk of extinction correctly.
+I now believe this cost-benefit analysis to be incomplete, mainly because it doesn't treat the risk of extinction with as much detail as I would like it to.
 It's still the best one I know of, but proceed with caution.

 I plan on revisiting this analysis.